nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Remove the specified event from the specified trip.
 The event will then be returned to the bucket list.

 Format: `delete-et n/EVENT NAME t/TRIP NAME`
-- Remove the event with the specified event titled EVENT NAME from the specified trip titled TRIP NAME
+- Remove the event with the specified event titled `EVENT NAME` from the specified trip titled `TRIP NAME`
 - Event is added to the bucket list.
 - The TRIP NAME must exist in the trips list.
 - The EVENT NAME must exist in the trip itinerary.

 Examples:
-- `delete-et n/asd t/qwe` remove the event titled asd from the itinerary of the trip titled qwe's and returns it to the bucket list.
+- `delete-et n/Visit the Swiss Alps t/Trip to Switzerland` remove the event titled `Visit the Swiss Alps` from the itinerary of the trip titled `Trip to Switzerland` and returns it to the bucket list.

 <div class="alert alert-block alert-success"><b>Use case: </b> Perhaps you have changed your mind about including a particular event in a specified trip's itinerary.
 You can then use <code>delete-et</code> to remove that event and put it back to your bucket list, where you can save it for future trips. </div>